the cider drinkers.

 You might find it surprising to learn that cider was the preferred, and generally only, alcoholic beverage enjoyed by the first settlers of North America.
 Barley didn’t grow well—but apples did.
 For about a century, cider reigned as the drink of choice, most farmers making room for an orchard somewhere on their land.

 All this changed with the Temperance movement of the early 1900s.
 The production of cider, wine, whisky and beer all but stopped on the continent.
 Apple trees were torn up and replanted with more sensible oak, maple, and pine trees.
-The industry never quite recovered, becoming overrun with the very sweet ciders you can still find one shelves today.
+The industry never quite recovered, becoming overrun with the very sweet ones you can still find on one’s shelves today.
 We’re here to change all that.
 With our cider made in BC, freshly.